AlmeidaAlin3/Learning_ML/ProblemSet3/Exercise3/README.md

 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise3/img/E_score.png.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise3/img/E_score.png" title="Score Expected Value" alt="Score Expected Value" height="36"></a>

-Note that the Fisher Information is a function of the parameter.
-The parameter of the Fisher information is both **the parameter value at which the score function is evaluated**, and **the parameter of the distribution with respect to which the expectation and variance is calculated**.

 &nbsp;
 Note:
 <a href="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise3/img/score0.png.png"><img src="https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet3/Exercise3/img/score0.png" title="Score Expected Value" alt="Score Expected Value" height="170"></a>